ktrue/CU-HWS/README.md

 # Home Weather Station weather website template for Cumulus/Cumulus MX

+# NOTE - not recommended for new installs

+I've placed this distribution on limited future maintenance, so this is not recommended for new installations.
+For an all-in-one dashboard, I highly recommend Wim's PWSdashboard from https://pwsdashboard.com/ It supports a variety of weather software types and is fully maintained.

+K. True - 17-Mar-2023

 # NOTE - Graphs are partially operational - 19-May-2019

 On 18-May-2019, weatherunderground.com discontinued the data query for CSV data for day/month/year that is used by